TSGCFO/Talencor-website/replit.md

 **Key Architectural Decisions:**
 - **Full-Stack Monorepo:** Combines React frontend, Express.js backend, and PostgreSQL database within a single repository for streamlined development.
 - **TypeScript First:** All components, frontend, and backend, are written in TypeScript for enhanced type safety and maintainability.
-- **RESTful API:** The backend exposes RESTful endpoints for data exchange, primarily for contact form submissions and AI tool interactions.
+- **RESTful API:** The backend exposes RESTful endpoints for data exchange.
 - **Modern Frontend Stack:** Leverages React 18, Wouter for routing, Tailwind CSS for styling, Radix UI/shadcn/ui for accessible components, and TanStack Query for server state management.
 - **Robust Form Handling:** Employs React Hook Form with Zod validation for secure and efficient form processing.
 - **ORM for Database Interaction:** Drizzle ORM is used for type-safe interaction with PostgreSQL, with shared TypeScript schemas between client and server.